Analysis | Trump’s and Biden’s paths to victory, explained

 First, let’s look at which states are up for grabs.
 For this, we used FiveThirtyEight’s polling averages and left virtually any state that appears to be in doubt in the undecided column.

-As things stand at the start, Biden has more than 200 electoral votes expected to be in his column, while Trump has 125 locked up pretty tight.
+As things stand at the start, Biden has more than 200 electoral votes expected to be in his column, while Trump has 125 locked up pretty tightly.

 So what are the possibilities from there?